kr55/ssis-cataloger-docs/prerequisites.md

 ---

 # Prerequisites
-Check below steps before you use SSIS Catalog Migration Wizard for your first ever migration.
+Check below steps before you use SSIS Catalog Migration Wizard for your first-ever migration.
 {: .fs-6 .fw-300 }

 1. SSISDB in the target SQL Server Integration Services Catalog already exists.
 If it does not exist, you can [create SSIS catalog](https://azureops.org/articles/create-ssis-catalog/) under the Integration